systematic-magic/aop/front matter.rst

 2.5.
 Check that all affiliation numbers of the author are separated by commas (,).
 No other separator is allowed.

 2.6.
-Check that all affiliation numbers of the author are formatted in supprscript and colored in red.
+Check that all affiliation numbers of the author are formatted in superscript and colored in red.
 See below.

 .. image:: /_static/html_affiliation_numbers.png
    :alt: Affiliation Numbers